-Departmental Recommendations: ENGL 101; Reading: Pass a standardized test of reading comprehension at or above the 12th grade level
+Departmental Recommendations: ENGL 101; Reading: Pass a standardized test of reading comprehension at or above the 12th grade level Lecture: Minimum 48 hours per semester

 Study of the major components all religions have in common, exploring such elements as the holy, sacred stories, ritual, iconography, religious leaders, scripture, morality and ethics, individual and community in religious tradition, the arts and media, and phenomenology.
 Use of diverse methodologies to integrate historical research and practical application.